-Otoplasty (Ear Reduction) Scottsdale
+Otoplasty (Ear Reshaping) Scottsdale

-Adults can also potentially derive benefits from an ear reduction surgery, which is a fairly straightforward and easy way to enhance self-confidence.
+Adults can also potentially derive benefits from an ear reshaping surgery, which is a fairly straightforward way to enhance self-confidence.
 Adults frequently choose this procedure along with other facial plastic surgery procedures.
 An otoplasty is not necessarily about pinning back the ears; rather, ears can also be reduced in size, rendered more symmetrical, or just simply reshaped.
-The exact type of otoplasty chosen by patient and surgeon will depend on the current appearance of the ears and what the desired outcome should look like.
+The exact type of otoplasty chosen by the patient and surgeon will depend on the current appearance of the ears and what the desired outcome should look like.

 - An Overview of Ear Surgery

 - What to Expect Following an Otoplasty Surgery in Scottsdale

 - Do Health Insurance Benefits Cover Otoplasty Surgery?

 If you are considering otoplasty, it is crucial that you choose a facial plastic surgeon in Scottsdale who is double board-certified by the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS), which is given to physicians who have completed specific prerequisites pertaining to facial plastic surgery and reconstructive surgery of the face and neck, and the American Academy of Otolaryngology, which is only given to certified ENT (ear, nose, and throat) physicians.
 When you have your consultation, your surgeon will take a good look at the structure of your ears and talk with you about different options that you have for fixing the issues.
 Even if you only technically need correction of one ear, it is likely that surgery will be recommended for both ears in order to create the most symmetrical and natural appearance possible.